Suggested Running Kit list

 - Euros – for extra purchases, café visits etc

 - Non-running clothes – at least one outfit to wear when you are not running.
 We’d also suggest a warmer fleece/ jacket.
-Temperatures can drop quite low in Spain in evenings even over the summer months.
+Temperatures can feel cooler in the evenings after a hot day in the sunshine.

 - Blister kit – if you do have problems with blisters we’d suggest bringing along your usual care kit.
 There is a pharmacy in the village which stocks basic supplies.